What VA Benefits Are Available for Older Veterans?

 Homemaker and Home Health Aide Care

-A Home Health Aid or Homemaker is a trained individual that travels to a veteran’s home in order to assist them with daily activities and to assist in self-care.
-These professionals are not nurses and therefore do not provide the level of medical care a Skilled Home Heath Care professional can.
-This program can be used as an alternative to nursing home care and may offer respite care for veterans and their caregivers.
-These professionals can assist veterans in:
+A Home Health Aide or Homemaker is a trained individual who travels to a veteran’s home to assist them with daily activities and self-care.
+These professionals are not nurses and therefore do not provide the level of medical care that a Skilled Home Health Care professional can.

 - Eating